syncfusion-content/install-docs/Common/FAQ/Could-not-find-what-you-are-looking-for.md

 # Most provided answers to the customers

-Following KB's contains the answers to the questions which has been asked by many customers. knfjnfjnf
+Following KB's contains the answers to the questions which has been asked by many customers.

 <table>
 <tr>